 Now…. the next time someone falsely claims to only have five senses, or complains that other animals have so many more cool senses than humans, you can set them straight.
 Turns out that human beings are more tuned in to the world around us than you thought!

-- How Does Our Sense Of Balance Work? – National Center for Biotechnology Information
+- How does our sense of balance work? - InformedHealth.org.
+The National Center for Biotechnology Information